How Much Insulation Do I Need in My Attic?

 Can You Have Too Much Insulation?

-While it seems natural to assume that more insulation equals higher energy efficiency, there’s such a thing as too much insulation.
-Excessive insulation can increase mold growth and trap other airborne particles between the fibers.
+While it seems correct to assume that more insulation equals higher energy efficiency, there’s such a thing as too much insulation.
+Excessive insulation can increase mold growth and trap other airborne particles within the fibers.
 Unless you’re experienced with evaluating and installing home insulation, it’s best to leave the job to a professional.

 Professional installation ensures an even coating throughout your attic, from the center of the floor to the spots closest to the roof.
-This consistent seal will give your home the best layer of protection.
-If you’re considering installing more attic insulation in Atlanta, look for technicians that can evaluate your existing insulation.
+This consistent layer will give your home the best layer of protection.
+If you’re considering installing more attic insulation in Fort Lauderdale, look for technicians that can evaluate your existing insulation.
 They’ll be able to justify why your home needs however many additional inches of insulation.